Penalized Projected Kernel Calibration for Computer Models: Penalized projected kernel calibration

 \subsection{Asymptotic properties}

 In this section, we investigate the asymptotic properties of the proposed estimator.
-Firstly, we are concerned with the number of local minima of the PPK loss function.
-Then, Then, we will show that under certain conditions the proposed estimator of $\bm\theta$ is semi-parametric efficient.
-Lastly, we focus on the predictive power of the proposed method, in terms of estimating the true process $\zeta(\cdot)$.
+We first address the number of local minima of the PPK loss function, and then show that under certain conditions the proposed estimator of $\bm\theta$ is semi-parametrically efficient.
+Finally, we assess the predictive power of the proposed method in estimating the true process $\zeta(\cdot)$.